-Pathways to Education’s innovative, community-based programs help communities across Canada reach their full potential through academic achievement, high school graduation, and post-secondary opportunities.
+Pathways to Education’s innovative, community-based Program locations help communities across Canada reach their full potential through academic achievement, high school graduation, and post-secondary opportunities.

-Pathways to Education partners with well-established local organizations who deliver programming directly to students in the community using the Pathways to Education model for academic, financial, social, and one-on-one support.
+Pathways to Education partners with well-established local organizations who deliver programming directly to students in the community using its proven combination of academic, financial, social, and one-on-one supports.

 In Winnipeg, Pathways to Education partners with the Community Education Development Association (CEDA).
 CEDA Pathways to Education provides students in the Lord Selkirk Park, William Whyte, Dufferin, and North Point Douglas neighbourhoods with dynamic and progressive programming that reflects our community’s current needs.